-Angeline began acting in theatre as a child and continued studying acting and writing throughout college.
+Angeline began acting in theatre as a child and continued studying acting and writing throughout her schooling.
 In 2014 she made her feature debut as Nizhoni Smiles in Drunktown's Finest at the Sundance Film Festival.
-Since then, Angeline has starred in Paramount's Yellowstone, Netflix's Chambers, HBO's This Much I Know Is True, and Amazon's Outer Range.
+Since then, Angeline has starred in feature films such as 2021's Keyhole Garden, 2019's the Incredible 25th Year of Mitzi Bearclaw, and television series including Amazon's Outer Range, Paramount's Yellowstone, Netflix's Chambers, and HBO's This Much I Know Is True.

 2020 Vision Maker Media Short Film Fellow